nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Storage component

+[comment]: <> (TODO: SAMUEL)
 **API** : [`Storage.java`](https://github.com/AY2122S1-CS2103T-T15-2/tp/tree/master/src/main/java/seedu/address/storage/Storage.java)

 <img src="images/StorageClassDiagram.png" width="550" />

+The `Storage` component converts data from Ailurus to `json` format and back.
+It utilizes the `Jackson` library for this purpose.
+Address book data is both saved and read from `./data/ailurus.json` while user preference data is from `./preferences.json`.
+If the files and directories do not exist, they are created with sample data when the Ailurus application is launched.

 The `Storage` component,
-* can save both address book data and user preference data in json format, and read them back into corresponding objects.
+* can save both address book data and user preference data in `json` format, and read them back into corresponding objects.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (only one) depending on which functionality is needed.
-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* depends on some classes such as `Member`, `Event` and `Task` in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model` thus depends on them to convert data to json format).

-[comment]: <> (TODO: SAMUEL)
-#### Current Implementation

-`JsonAdaptedTask` allows `Task` to be stored in a json format and `JsonAdaptedMember` allows `Member` to store an array of `Task`

-`JsonAdaptedEvent` allows `Event` to be stored in Json format.
-Ailurus can now store `Event`, enabling the saving and loading of files with `Event` objects.
-The Map of participants of the `Event` are saved into Json format by splitting them into two separate lists of `JsonAdaptedMember` and `Boolean` respectively.

-#### Future Plans

-Storing `Position` in a unique list would reduce the amount of `Position` objects needed.
+From the name of the classes(beginning with JsonAdapted), we can tell which class they are storing in `json` format.
+All of these data are stored in the `JsonSerializableAddressBook`.

+For Example,
+* `JsonAdaptedTask` stores `Task` in `json` format.
+* `JsonAdaptedEvent` stores `Event` in `json` format.

 ### Common classes